 - Location: The hotel is located in Mumbai's hip suburb of Bandra, right opposite Bandra Bandstand and with a stunning outlook over the Arabian Ocean.
 Bandra is full of markets, restaurants, cafes, bars and clubs.
 It's also close to the business districts of the Bandra-Kurla Complex, Andheri, and Worli.
 However, visitors who want to see the tourist attractions of south Mumbai should keep in mind that the hotel is around one hour away from this area.

-- Features: Three restaurants and three bars, huge banqueting... area, health and fitness center, outdoor swimming pool.
+- Features: Three restaurants and three bars, a huge banqueting area, health and fitness center, an outdoor swimming pool.

 Juhu Beach: JW Marriott

 The JW Marriott is an imposing looking hotel with a fantastic beach location.
 The grandeur greets you from the moment you walk into the lobby and the huge oceanfront pool and garden with beach access is simply magnificent.